logion-network/logion-wallet/README.md

 yarn start
 ```

-### Connecting to a hosted infrastructure

-Change the endpoints in `src/config/development.json`.

 ### Test users

-Alice, Bob and Charlie are the accounts associated with the legal officers currently powering the Logion wallet.
+In a testing environment, Alice and Bob are the accounts associated with the legal officers currently powering the Logion wallet.
 In order to access the legal officer UI,
 at least one legal officer keypair must be loaded in the Polkadot extension.
 The first step is to produce the secret
 seed of one of those accounts.
 This is achieved with the following command:

     subkey inspect SECRET_URI

-where `SECRET_URI` is `//Alice` for Alice and `//Bob` for Bob.
+where `SECRET_URI` is `//Alice` for Alice, `//Bob` for Bob, etc.

 This is the list of test accounts' secret seeds: